Interview: Enel looks to Vietnam in Asian green energy drive

-MILAN Italian utility Enel plans to expand its green energy capacity in the next few years by entering two or three markets in Asia and Africa but is not planning major acquisitions, its renewable energy chief said on Thursday.
+MILAN (Reuters) - Italian utility Enel plans to expand its green energy capacity in the next few years by entering two or three markets in Asia and Africa but is not planning major acquisitions, its renewable energy chief said on Thursday.

 Enel, which controls Spain's Endesa, became Europe's biggest utility by market value when it bought out its renewable energy division last year.
 The state-controlled company is now focusing on power grids and green businesses.